 As a leading comprehensive financial institution in Hong Kong, AMTD Group has always been committed to the development strategy of rooting in Hong Kong, serving China and expanding across the globe.
 AMTD has also been focused on connecting mainland China, Hong Kong and global capital markets with our unique resources and gathering global talents and mindsets.
 The global perspective would give AMTD a full play to financial wisdom and power.
 On Nov.
 24th 2017, the 2nd AMTD Global Advisory Committee Conference was officially held in Hong Kong.
 The conference brought together global financial institutions’ core management, representatives of investment institutions, and scholars to discuss the investment opportunities in global financial markets and the future development trends.

-Gordon Ip – Chief Investment Officer of Value Partners Group’s Fixed Income Investment Department (4th from left), Yinglan Tan – CEO and managing partner of Insignia Venture Partners (2nd from right), Baoshu Huang – Head of North Asia Debt Capital Market in ANZ Bank (1st from right), Mark Lo – Head of Fixed Income and CIO Office (2nd from left) and William Fung – Head of Debt Capital Market and Distribution and CIO Office (3rd from left), Allen Cheng – Asia Bureau Chief of Institutional Investor (1st from left)
+Gordon Ip – Chief Investment Officer of Value Partners Group’s Fixed Income Investment Department (4th from left), Yinglan Tan – CEO and managing partner of Insignia Venture Partners (2nd from right), Baoshu Huang – Head of North Asia Debt Capital Market in ANZ Bank (1st from right), Mark Lo – Head of Fixed Income and CIO Office (2nd from left) and William Fung – Head of CIO Office (3rd from left), Allen Cheng – Asia Bureau Chief of Institutional Investor (1st from left)

 Gordon Ip – Chief Investment Officer of Value Partners Group’s Fixed Income Investment Department